kozjekn/FishFeeder/README.md

 ### Usage

 When button is pressed motor will spin to allow user callibration of the chamber aligment.
-After button is relesed timer is reset and system will swich chamber after `targetMoveSeconds` seconds elapse.
+After button is released timer is reset and system will swich chamber after `targetMoveSeconds` seconds elapse.

 ### Images